 With full visibility of the brand’s key messaging, the role communications professionals play is akin to holding a mirror to the brand, ensuring authenticity and honesty to stakeholders.
 Even then, things can go wrong – which is why brands must have a robust crisis communications plan in place.

 A good place to start is to have a crisis toolkit, which includes immediate next steps, possible issues that might surface, and specific responses to stakeholders, depending on the issue.
 This allows brands to not only plan ahead, but also to set the record straight, should they end up embroiled in controversy.
-Longer term, brands can leverage other communication tools, including their owned pages, paid search and influencers, amongst others to repair and strengthen their reputation.
+Longer term, brands can leverage other communication tools, including their owned pages, paid search and relevant influencers, amongst others to repair and strengthen their reputation.